youph/stellar-search/README.md

 * Any linewrapped
   - method declaration parameters,
   - method call arguments,
-  - class implement lists,
+  - class `implements` lists,
-  - method throws declaration and
+  - method `throws` declaration and
   - try with resources

-  items are chopped down, indented 4 spaces and with the closing delimiter (except for class definition) on a new line at the block's indentation level.
+  items start on a new line, indented 4 spaces from the current block and with the closing delimiter if any (`implements` and `throws` don't have a closing delimiter) on a new line at the current block's indentation level.
+It is advised, but not required, that any items list if that is new-lined is `chopped down` with each item on its own line.

   Examples
     ```java